codesandbox/docs/packages/projects-docs/pages/learn/introduction/workspace.md

 get a notification (the bell icon in the header) in CodeSandbox and an email when invited to a new team.
 From there, they can accept or decline the invitation.

+You can also invite team members that do not have a CodeSandbox account.
+They will be sent an email inviting them to create an account where they will have access to the team.

 Team member invites can be sent during the team creation flow or anytime after through the team settings page.